owl-toolkit/owl/CONTRIBUTING.md

 `./gradlew idea`

 And then importing the project to IDEA.

-Independenlty the code formatting rules can be imported from the `congfig` folder.
+Independenlty the code formatting rules can be imported from the `config` folder.

 # Checks